 4. A wider choice of shipping partners

-Using a software like Primaseller adds to the delight.
-With a choice of over fourteen shipping partners across the world, you’re ready to go.
+No matter which option you choose, Primaseller’s inventory management software makes your way smoother.
+With a choice of over fourteen shipping partners across the world, MFN becomes a breeze.
 The option of setting up order management for Amazon as one of your sales channels helps ease the process.

 If you choose FBA, the efficient inventory management system helps you track all shipments, sales, exchanges, and returns in real-time, even after they have been sent out to Amazon or any other sales channel.
 You can auto-generate POs for your best moving products and maintain the supply channel.